kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 	- Wants us to make Agnes leave by whatever means possible, so that they can take control.
 	- I asked if he could give us an edge, said he could arrange for an accident to take place in the workshop as a lure, we could meet with her there.
 	- He'll turn on us the moment it's advantageous, but right now is willing to work with us.
+	- I asked what he could offer, he said he noticed we were trying to trade, said we could have it.
+		- He said he'd provide us with a distraction.
+Said he'd clear the place out of the people, the machines will still be there but not active.
+He can guarantee we won't be blamed for it.